Paul Fraser

 Paul Ian Fraser (born May 1955) is a British businessman.
 He came to prominence through his involvement in the purchase and sale of the famous stamps firm Stanley Gibbons which he sold at a great profit, only to see most of the proceeds lost following trading difficulties.
 Before this Fraser had a background in accountancy, mail-order, retailing and property development.

 Plastic Wax

 In 1976 Fraser became a partner in Plastic Wax, a company in Bristol which specialised in collectible records and still exists.
 In 1978 the firm started to offer music memorabilia and this became the collectibles firm Fraser's Autographs.
 Ultimately, Fraser's Autographs became part of Stanley Gibbons in 1996.

 Stanley Gibbons

 Fraser first invested in Stanley Gibbons in 1989 when he acquired a large block of shares in the company from Clive Feigenbaum.
-He purchased a further 30% stake in the company from New Zealand businessman Sir Ron Brierley who is a stamp collector.
+He purchased a further 30% stake in the company from New Zealand businessman Ron Brierley who is a stamp collector.
 In 1990 he was appointed Executive Chairman of the firm.
 By 1995 Fraser had acquired 76.83% of Gibbons shares and he purchased the rest of the shares in December 1995.